Elation -

 FACILITIES

-The ship's vast six-deck atrium and promenade are embellished with floor-to-ceiling columns and finely crafted classical reliefs.
+The ship’s vast six-deck atrium and promenade were embellished with floor-to-ceiling columns and finely crafted classical reliefs.
 On Deck 7 (empress deck) is the main passenger entrance to atrium plaza.
 The ground level of the six-deck high atrium, with panorama elevators, is covered by a glass dome at sun-deck level (Deck 13).
 On the ground plaza is the plaza bar.

 PROPULSION